sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 In the Sharetribe Web Template, listings are by default defined as rental bikes.
-In other words, they have attributes that relate to the topic – tire size, brand, category, add-ons.
+In other words, they have attributes that relate to the topic – tire size, brand, category, accessories.
 It is likely, however, that your listings are not bike-related, so you will want to change the attributes and their options.

 ![Category filter with Biketribe content](./default-category-filter.png)

-In this tutorial, we edit the secondary _equipped-with_ filter into a primary _amenities_ filter, but the same approach works with the other filters too.
+In this tutorial, we edit the secondary _accessories_ filter into a primary _amenities_ filter, but the same approach works with the other filters too.